The Complete Online Video Course

 Here's a guide for your employer that goes over common questions for businesses enrolling their employees in Learn UI Design, including:

 Groups of 5+ seats get a 30% discount.
-Groups of 10+ seats get a 45% discount.
-Groups of 20+ seats get a 60% discount.
-Please contact me personally.
+Groups of 10+ seats get a 40% discount.
+Groups of 20+ seats get a 50% discount.
+If you are enrolling 5+ people, please contact me today (even if enrollent is not officially open).

-As soon as you sign up, you will get immediate access to the entire video series and an invitation to the Slack channel.
+As soon as you sign up, you will get immediate access to the entire video series (including resources, homework assignments, and cheatsheets), as well as an automated invitation to the student community.

 Yes, all students have lifetime access to the course.